carolinebrasil/DevJobEvaluation/README.md

 # DevJobEvaluation

 This tool is a webpage for evaluating candidates for the developer vacancy.
-This required some informations, like:
+This require some informations, like:

 Candidate information:
  - Name
  - E-mail